inab-certh/randomization-service/README.md

    ```sh
    git clone https://github.com/inab-certh/randomization-service.git
    ```
+2. Create, and activate a virtual environment
-2. Install the required packages.
+3. Install the required packages.
 All needed packages have been exported to the "requirements.txt" file
    ```sh
    pip install -r requirements.txt
    ```